-Wind turbine zoning presents a dilemma to any municipality seeking to promote green development and sustainability.
-With alternative energy a hot topic, and with the LEED® standards from the U.S. Green Building Council awarding points for green energy, and with individual homeowners trying to lessen dependence on big utilities, this subject will pop up in cities, suburbs, and towns.
+Wind turbine zoning at a small scale presents a dilemma to any municipality seeking to promote green development and sustainability.
+With sustainable energy a hot topic, with the LEED® standards from the U.S. Green Building Council awarding points for green energy, and with individual homeowners trying to lessen dependence on big utilities, this subject will pop up in cities, suburbs, and towns.

 First we will discuss the issue of a single wind turbine mounted on a high pole, providing electricity to the property owner.
 More than half of the U.S. states allow "net metering" in which an individual may sell excess electricity generated back to the power grid, and this arrangement is fairly common around the world as well.

 Many smaller municipalities would not know how to deal with such a request, so start thinking about how to revise your zoning regulations to deal with an immediate or future possibility.
 As a rule of thumb, experts say that turbines need to be 20 to 30 feet higher than anything within a 300 foot radius of them, including trees.
 Another rule of thumb will be that rotors need to be 18 feet in diameter to meet all of the electricity needs of a single-family home.
 So if you have no wind turbine zoning provision, you see that it might create havoc if a property owner plans to install one.
 Of course, many towns may not have any locations suitable for wind energy generation, so this will be a moot point for them.

 Usually it is helpful to divide wind turbines into small and large, based on their energy output.
 But even "small" may seem like a problem to planning commissioners who aren't ready for a 60-foot tall spinning object in back yards.

 Thus far people seem pretty much united in the notion that we don't want a single-family residence in a subdivision erecting a tall wind turbine.
 But a single house on forty acres or even four acres, with no close neighbors, might be a different story.

 There are many